- Course Number:

 - Special Fee:

-Critically explores public health issues aas they are portrayed in popular films and discusses the scientific and social underpinnings of the public health issues.
-Recommended: WR 121
+Critically explores public health issues as they are portrayed in popular films and discusses the scientific and social underpinnings of the public health issues.
+Recommended: WR 121 Audit available.

 Intended Outcomes for the course